 Oddly enough, most successful people today have changed their paths many times in their lives.
-For them, success is more of an attitude than an ability.
+For them, success is more of a mindset than an ability.
 Along with happiness, success to them depends on their state of health, and state of mind.

 7: Successful people make their vacation their vocation.

 Changing your favorite hobby to your business may sound like a good idea, but then what are you going to do to relax?
 It’s important to keep some activity separate from your professional or career life that you can use to enjoy your existence.
 You don’t have to make money at what you do.

 7 and a half: Successful people take more than they give.

 Not true.
 Truly successful (happy) people are always giving back, and not just for tax deductions.
 They give back in a multitude of ways.
 Here are just some of the activities that give back: Mentoring, coaching, volunteering, contributing, tithing, performing, speaking, teaching, etc.